KaburaJ/Booking-App/README.md

 The `AppColumnLayout` widget appears to have four named parameters: `firstText`, `secondText`, `alignment`, and `isColor`.
 This widget displays two pieces of text and allows some customization of the text alignment and coloring.
 The `firstText` and `secondText` parameters probably specify the text to be displayed, while the `alignment` parameter controls the alignment of the text within the widget.

-This code also includes a divider widget as a child of the column, which will display a horizontal line with a grey color.
+This code also includes a `divider` widget as a child of the column, which will display a horizontal line with some shade of `grey` color.
  ```dart
                       Gap(
                         AppLayout.getHeight(20),